 - Xbox One X: Release date, price, specs and everything you need to know

 - Xbox One X pre-order: How, where and when to pre-order

 Nintendo Switch vs PS4 vs Xbox One: Conclusion

 It is clear to see that the Nintendo Switch is a very different games console to the other machines.
 In many ways, it could be seen as an ideal second machine for hardcore gamers.

 If anything, from what we've seen so far, it could be a Nintendo 3DS or PS Vita replacement as much as a home console alternative.

 The motion gaming aspects could be a big draw too, especially if plenty of family-oriented games are made available.
 This is an area where Nintendo excelled with the Wii and it therefore offered something different to the Xbox 360 and PS3 of the time.
 The same could be true again.

-The biggest barrier is price, with the Switch considerably more expensive thanks to being the new kid on the block.
+The biggest barrier is price, with the Switch considerably more expensive than the standard Xbox One and PS4 thanks to being the new kid on the block.
 It might be worth waiting until Christmas, therefore, when Super Mario Odyssey is due to join the fray.
-But then, Microsoft's Project Scorpio will be looming large around the same time.

 But then, Microsoft's Xbox One X will be looming large around the same time, albeit at an even chunkier price point.